adamsm581/termproject/README.md

 # Crypto OS layer in mobile operating systems

-## By Michael Adams, Geysa Carolina De Souza Fernandes, and Gregory Macri
+## By Michael Adams, Geysa Fernandes, and Gregory Macri

 Term Project for Operating Systems